enricofer/streetmeasure/README.md

 ![](doc/screen2.png)

 ## Licence ##
-The procedures used in the app broke almost all Google Streetview service terms of use so I hope no one will use it in production.
+The procedures used in the app break almost all Google Streetview service terms of use so I hope no one will use it in production.
 It's just a game.